scottellis/hrt-test/README.md

 I left the scale at 200 microseconds since it didn't matter.

 hrt-50ms-test.png came from

 	root@overo:~# echo 50000 > /dev/hrt

 hrt-5ms-test.png came from

 	root@overo:~# echo 5000 > /dev/hrt

 hrt-1ms-test.png came from

 	root@overo:~# echo 1000 > /dev/hrt

 hrt-500us-test.png came from

 	root@overo:~# echo 500 > /dev/hrt

 hrt-200us-test.png came from

 	root@overo:~# echo 200 > /dev/hrt

 hrt-100us-test.png came from

 	root@overo:~# echo 100 > /dev/hrt

 hrt-50us-test.png came from

 	root@overo:~# echo 50 > /dev/hrt

 I'd be happy to hear if I did something wrong.

-The motivation for this was a failed attempt to an hrtimer in a driver wanting accuracies in the 20 usecond range.
+The motivation for this was a failed attempt to use an hrtimer in a driver wanting accuracies in the 20 usecond range.
 That didn't work out.

 See the source code for more details.